macacanigra-pl/the-mnl-website/docs/README.md

     ---

     :octicons-arrow-right-24: The user does not need to declare the type explicitly!
-Let MnL do it for user (implicit typing).
+Let MNL do it for user (implicit typing).

 -   :material-puzzle-outline:{ .lg .middle } __Program Visualization__